DPhil in History

 The DPhil in History is an advanced research degree, awarded on the basis of successful completion of an individual research thesis and an oral examination.

-Within these broad areas, DPhil research can only be carried out if full supervision for a project is available.
-Places will only be offered if full supervision is available, so all applicants are strongly advised to check the list of faculty members and make sure your research interests coincide with those of a member of the faculty.
+Within the broad research areas, DPhil research can only be carried out if full supervision for a project is available.
+Places will only be offered if full supervision is available, so all applicants are strongly advised to check the list of faculty members (see Further information and enquiries) and make sure your research interests coincide with those of at least one member of the faculty.

 As a DPhil student, you will have many opportunities to present your work and to share ideas through the faculty’s wide and varied range of research seminars.
 You are also encouraged to gain valuable experience by establishing and convening your own networks and workshops.
 The faculty and colleges also provide some funding for field-work and attendance at conferences outside Oxford.
 DPhil students in the Faculty of History may also gain experience in teaching and lecturing through the Introduction to Teaching scheme.